hashmode/cakephp-jquery-file-upload/README.md

 ## Requirements
 1. Cakephp 3.x
-2. Blueimp Jquery File Upload (Requirement is added into composer)
+2. Blueimp Jquery File Upload  - https://github.com/blueimp/jQuery-File-Upload (dependency is added into the plugin's composer, so it wil be automaticaly installed)

 ## Installation
 1) Installation is done by composer: add the following into your main composer.json (inside require) and then run `composer update`